-Overview: Nearly 1,650 wolves roam the Northern Rockies, in 250 packs with more than 110 breeding pairs.
-About 500 call Greater Yellowstone home and an estimated 80 wolves live within Yellowstone National Park.
+Nearly 1,700 wolves roam the Northern Rockies, in 250 packs with more than 110 breeding pairs.
+Nearly 450 call Greater Yellowstone home and more than 80 wolves live within Yellowstone National Park.

 Project Goals: The Greater Yellowstone Coalition has consistently worked to find the middle ground on wolf management, to move beyond the ongoing conflicts.
-We will continue to promote science-based management and increased tolerance for this iconic animal in the Greater Yellowstone Ecosystem.
+We will continue to promote science-based management and increased tolerance for this iconic animal with the goal of maintaining a healthy and stable population in the Greater Yellowstone Ecosystem.

 HOW YOU CAN HELP

-GYC's comments on Montana's 2012 Wolf Hunting Season can be read here.
+GYC's comments on Wyoming's 2014 Wolf Hunting Season can be read here.

 Download a printable synopsis of our work on wolves here.

 Read the Idaho Fish & Game newsletter story about wolves and their minimal impacts on elk populations.